lsm/micromono/README.md

 var micromono = require('micromono')();

 // Require services you need
 // In this step, micromono will attempt to locate the required package on your local machine.
-// If it fails it will try to probe the service from network. micromono.require('home');
+// If it fails it will try to probe from the network. micromono.require('home');
 micromono.require('account');

 // Create an express instance
-// We don't alter the express instance, so you can do what ever you want
-// to the express instance and they will work as expected. var app = require('express')();
+// We don't alter the express instance, so you can do what ever you want // to the express instance and they will work as expected. var app = require('express')();

 // boot micromono with the express app